awsdocs/iam-user-guide/doc_source/access.md

 AWS checks each policy that applies to the context of the request\.
 If a single policy denies the request, AWS denies the entire request and stops evaluating policies\.
 This is called an *explicit deny*\.
 Because requests are *denied by default*, IAM authorizes your request only if every part of your request is allowed by the applicable policies\.
 The [evaluation logic](reference_policies_evaluation-logic.md) follows these rules:
 + By default, all requests are denied\. \(In general, requests made using the AWS account root user credentials for resources in the account are always allowed\.\)
 + An explicit allow in a permissions policy overrides this default\.
 + A permissions boundary \(an AWS Organizations SCP or a user or role boundary\) or a policy used during AWS STS role assumption overrides the allow\.
-If one or more of these items exists, thy must all allow the request\.
+If one or more of these items exists, they must all allow the request\.
 Otherwise, it is implicitly denied\.
 + An explicit deny in any policy overrides any allows\.

 After your request has been authenticated and authorized, AWS approves the request\.
 If you need to make a request in a different account, the resource in that account must have a resource\-based policy that allows access from your account\.
 Otherwise, you must assume a role within that account with the permissions that you need\.